sebastian-ch/assignment4/README.md

 ##### 2017-11-03
 * Michael cloned repo to local machine. -- mm
 * Created a michael-edits branch to work off the master.
 Will email Sebastian so he knows he can work off the master branch. -- mm
+* Explored datasets available online and suggested Seattle for this assignment. -- mm